0cjs/8bitdev/src/pmon/pmon.md

 - `c`: Checksum/CRC a range of memory.
 SP `a0000` and `e0000`.
   Prints the memory range and CRC16 of the data in that range.
-  - `wA`: write the lowest 16 bits of the checksum/CRC to to user variable _A._
+  - `wU`: write the lowest 16 bits of the checksum/CRC to to user variable _U._
   - XXX add params for other algorithms?

 ### Memory/Data Display/Change Commands